 We finally switched out the old doorbell button for this starburst repro from Rejuvenation and rewired our long chime doorbell so that it actually works again!
 (Read more about them here.)
 How cute!
 How loud!
 It was disconnected for so long to address some electrical iffies that we all forgot how boisterous and wonderful our chimes are.
 The back porch doorbell only warrants one ding, but ringing the front door button produces an entire song!
 This massive beast, made by Rittenhouse, is 4.5 feet tall and is one my favorite original fixtures in the house, even though kids constantly crash into it when barreling down the hall (…or intentionally slam it when they are pissed to get a rise out of me…totally works).

-Losing the rail (which you can see more of here) along the wall has been a huge but subtle improvement.
+Losing the handrail along the wall has been a huge but subtle improvement.
 So subtle that I think I’m the only person in the world who actually notices.
 But trust me, when you do notice, the streamline hits you hard.
-I’m hoping to remove the other side sometime down the line, but I need to verify handrail codes and patch concrete and all so, not now.
-The rail’s last hurrah:
+The before:

 As for this plant, it’s not gonna make it, is it?
 This south facing corner spot is a certified killer.
-It’s in shade for most of the day but then is pummeled with the strongest sunlight for the last few hours of the day.
 The heat radiates off the walls, killing all life.
-Everything sunburns.
 Any ideas internet?
 I’m going to try a full-on spiky cactus next, but I fear even that will burn in these conditions and, as a bonus, also possibly impale someone???

 I think changing door colors might be my thing.
 It’s like a quick and cheap outfit change for your house.
 Better, right?
 (Though side by side this looks like a gross baby shower.)